-The Taranaki Regional Council undertook sampling of wastewater quality and receiving coastal water quality for plant performance and ocean outfall impact assessment purposes.
+The Council undertook sampling of wastewater quality and receiving coastal water quality for plant performance and ocean outfall impact assessment purposes.
 Frequency of sampling and analytical parameters measured varied according to the purpose of monitoring.

-Contact recreational bacteriological water quality at the principal Opunake Beach and at Middleton Bay was monitored by the Taranaki Regional Council on twenty and thirteen occasions respectively between early November 2013 and early April 2014.
+Contact recreational bacteriological water quality at the principal Opunake Beach and at Middleton Bay was monitored by the Council on twenty and fourteen occasions respectively between early November 2014 and late March 2015.